bitrise-io/devcenter/_articles/reviews/public-sample-apps-draft.md

 ## ios-sample-app

 * If you use the `Xcode test for iOS` Step in you workflow, we suggest you to include our `Deploy to Bitrise.io - Apps, Logs, Artifacts` Step.
-This way you can check the test results (`All`, `Failing` and `Passing`) in the `APPS & ARTIFACTS` tab on your Build's page.
+This way you can check test results (`All`, `Failing` and `Passing`) in the `APPS & ARTIFACTS` tab on your Build's page.

 ![](/img/sample-app-ios.png)

 ![](/img/xcode-test-results.png)

-* You don't have to sacrifice safety when developing public iOS apps.
-Your signing certificates and provisioning profiles are safe from curious eyes in our Code Signing tab since the tab is not accessible for non-team members.
+* Even if  Your signing certificates and provisioning profiles are safe from curious eyes in our Code Signing tab since the tab is not accessible for non-team members.
 Certificate and provisioning profile URLs are redacted in build logs.
 Do not expose your secret env vars with the `Expose for Pull Requests?` toggle.
 * With iOS projects, we advise you to add our `Run CocoaPods install` step to your primary workflow to make sure all your iOS dependencies are installed.

+{% include message_box.html type="note" title="Safety comes first with code signing" content="Irrespective of public or private apps, your code signing files are always protected from curious eyes!
+Files uploaded to the `Code signing` tab are not accessible to people outside of your team!
+Even if you generate a public app and share the build with someone, Certificate and provisioning profile URLs are redacted in build logs . "%}

 {% include message_box.html type="info" title="More on iOS" content="